stealthscoutx/sheetal-creation/README.md

 ## Project Structure
 ```
-dance-institute-portfolio
-├── src
+sheetal-creation

-│   ├── index.html          # Main HTML document for the website
+├── index.html          # Main HTML document for the website
-│   ├── styles.css         # CSS styles for the website
+├── styles.css         # CSS styles for the website
-│   ├── script.js          # JavaScript for image slider functionality
+├── script.js          # JavaScript for image slider functionality
-│   └── images             # Directory for slider images
+├── images             # Directory for slider images
 ├── README.md              # Documentation for the project
 ```